Skip to main content

 Assuming you meet all of the eligibility requirements, you will receive 130 STSP sick days starting on January 1 each year:

-New employees will receive your annual allotment of STSP days after you have worked 20 consecutively scheduled working days.
+New employees will receive their annual allotment of STSP days after they have worked 20 consecutively scheduled working days.

 You have the option of using other accumulated credits (such as vacation) to make up the 25% difference in your pay while you are off on STSP.